junzhaohu/project/final project outline.md

 ```

-The package RSQLite can be used as in the example to create
+The package RSQLite can be used as in the example to create a database:
-a database as demonstrated in the lab slides:

 ```r